-How a childhood interest in nature and building wooden boats led to James Donovan protecting 350 acres of working Maine forestland
+How a childhood interest in nature and building wooden boats led to James Donovan conserving 350 acres of working Maine forestland.

 This past winter, NEFF celebrated a land-protection win that served as the perfect cap to our 75th anniversary year.
 James Donovan, co-owner of First Light Boatworks in Chatham, Massachusetts, contacted NEFF in August 2018 looking to purchase and conserve recently harvested Maine timberland.
 NEFF staff steered him toward a variety of tracts, including one in Hiram.
 James went on to purchase 353 acres in Hiram, and in December 2019 donated the land to NEFF.
 The property is now known as the Merrill Mountain Community Forest.

 While Merrill Mountain came together in a year and a half, the journey that led to James becoming an active conservationist was decades in the making.
 NEFF staff members listened to James’ account of this journey—complete with tales of sailing the high seas—during a recent interview, and we’re pleased to include a condensed version here.